MayankS1992/intercom/README.md

 	B. Go into the project root folder and run the below command in command Line to start the server: java -jar target/intercom-0.0.1-SNAPSHOT.jar

+## You can execute tests in the command prompt by specifying the goal test when running Maven, for example:
+      mvn test
+      mvn clean test
+      mvn clean compile test

 ## Rest Endpoints

 	1. Gets the customer ids and names within the provided Radius from an Intercom Office.